 En route to Ascension Island each of we three JSIW officers debriefed Marines individually in the vast VC10 passenger cabin.
-We had all regularly exercised and trained with all elements of the UK Special Forces and we even recognised a few of the Marines.
-We were not surprised when those Marines who did not know us would not even speak to us, beyond giving us the Big Four and ICATQ ("I cannot answer that question"), until their own young officer assured them that we were OK and could be trusted.
-We garnered as much military intelligence as they could give us, together with details about civilian matters such as morale, food, fuel and electricity supplies still available for the Islanders.
+We had all regularly exercised and trained with all elements of the UK Special Forces and I even recognised a couple of the Marines.
+We were not surprised when the Marines would not even speak to us, beyond giving us the Big Four and ICATQ ("I cannot answer that question"), until their own young officer assured them that we were OK and could be trusted.
+We garnered as much military intelligence as they could give us, together with details about civilian matters on the Falklands such as morale, and food, fuel and electricity supplies still available for the Islanders.

 One of the four Marines I debriefed was the only one who had been injured on South Georgia.
 He still had one arm in a sling because he had been shot by an Argentine marine shortly before the whole group had surrendered on the beach at South Georgia.
 He had later been put on a charge by his own corporal for getting himself shot on active duty while not wearing his green beret!
 He told me he had put his beret into his pocket because it made him too conspicuous if he wore it.
 Seemed a perfectly reasonable thing to do, I thought, but I knew the Royal Marines had their own code of conduct.